 Bust-ups were a common thing, especially during Mourinho’s debut campaign at the Santiago Bernabeu.
 In fact, Emmanuel Adebayor recalled how Mourinho ‘killed’ Ronaldo after scoring a hat-trick.

-The now-Tottenham coach upset Ronaldo by constantly employing his ultra-defensive tactics.
+The now-Roma coach upset Ronaldo by constantly employing his ultra-defensive tactics.
 The player himself confessed it following a Champions League semi-final defeat to Barcelona in 2011.

 However, Mourinho didn’t take kindly to this and dropped Ronaldo from the squad for Los Blancos’ next game.
 Although he was later made to rue this decision after suffering a shock 3-2 defeat to Real Zaragoza at home.